Homework 3, Part A: Flights

 Step 2: Constructor

 Create a constructor for a Flight object.
 This should take as input all the needed information to create a flight.
-Think carefully: how many parameters should it have?
+How many parameters should it have?
 What types should these parameters be?

 Testing manual entry